-Colorado courts won’t necessarily turn a blind eye to such practices, and relief often can be found, sometimes under Colorado’s Consumer Protection Act.
+Colorado courts will not necessarily turn a blind eye to such practices, and relief often can be found, sometimes under Colorado’s Consumer Protection Act.
 Our Denver construction defect attorneys can analyze your contract documents and the circumstances surrounding the misrepresentation or non-disclosure and help you determine whether the law allows you relief.

 The time limits within which to bring a lawsuit (or demand arbitration) vary depending on who you are suing, the nature of the activity giving rise to your claim, and the legal theory you are pursuing.
 Some warranties and contracts have additional, and very strict, time limits for giving notice of a claim or for instituting suit.
 Colorado's "builder-contractor" statute of limitations and statute of repose are complicated and difficult to apply - their application depends on the precise facts underlying your claim, when the problem became known, the nature of the problem, etc. There is almost never a simple answer to the question of what is the exact date before which you must file suit or demand arbitration or be forever barred from bringing a construction defect claim in Colorado.

 The various deadlines for making a claim or filing suit should be explored with a lawyer as soon as you recognize a problem.
 Special statutes of limitations may apply to homeowner association claims against developers who appointed members to the board of directors of the homeowner association, and some of these time limits may be extended beyond when "declarant control" ends.